Return to site

 Feeling Your Own Power

-If you’re looking for a way back to yourself — to your confidence, your clarity, your calm — this is how I found mine.
-The path is available to you too.
+If you are looking for a way back to yourself, this is how I found mine.
+The path is open to you, too.

 Maxie Baughan, Spring of 1962